Back To Top

 277 Biltmore Avenue, Asheville, NC 28801 828-505-8327

 Daymark Recovery Services - Caiyalynn Burrell Child Crisis Center is located in Asheville, North Carolina.
-They offer special programs for Adolescents, Past trauma and Mental health disorders.
+They offer special programs for Adolescents, Court referrals, Past sexual abuse, Past trauma and Mental health disorders.
 They do not provide payment assistance.
 They do not provide a sliding fee scale.
 They provide medication-based treatments.

 • Available Services Transitional services Treats alcohol use disorder Treats opioid use disorder Mental health treatment